stassa/wh40ksim/README.md

 combat.

-This indeed is pretty much the same thing as the usual "fast die rolling" techniques described in most 40K rulebooks.
+This indeed is pretty much the same thing as the usual "fast die rolling" techniques described in most Warhammer™ rulebooks.

 With this in mind, this is how to assemble a unit in the simulator and partition it into model-sets: